dth88/kmd-sync-bot/README.md

 pip3 install wheel
 ```

-I've configured both sync-bot(current-repo) and sync-api(https://github.com/dathbezumniy/kmd-sync-api) to work with supervisor, so basically you just need to do the following:
+I've configured both sync-bot(current-repo) and sync-api(https://github.com/dathbezumniy/kmd-sync-api) to work with supervisor, so you just need to do the following:

 ```sh